 Handle material is a pick between aesthetics, personal preference and pragmatism.
 A cord grip will resist cuts, aggressive handling and impact better than leather.
 Leather on the other side looks amazing.

 NOTE: Please be aware that we are trying to use as many natural materials as we can.
-Our ropes or leather is coloured in the Forge using natural shades.
-Colours might slightly vary from piece to piece due to its nature and other conditions.
+Our ropes or leather is coloured in the Forge using natural dyes.
+Colours might slightly vary from piece to piece due to its nature and other conditions (our photos were taken in different light conditions).
+Some colors are not available with leather.

 You can choose from the following pommel models: